By Christopher Tack | Clinical Specialist Physiotherapist

 Malate | How does it work?

 Malate will influence certain anaplerotic reactions and reduce the block of the oxidative energy pathway caused by excess ammonia.
 It then uses lactic acid formed as a byproduct of exercise to form more pyruvate.
-With more efficiency of aerobic metabolism, we are then able to create more adenosine triphosphate (ATP- energy!)- hence reducing fatigue!
+With more efficiency of aerobic metabolism, we are then able to create more adenosine triphosphate (the main carrier of energy)- hence reducing fatigue!

 In fact, upon testing, significantly more aerobically produced ATP is generated when CM is provided, showing an enhancement of oxidative processes(4).
 This study also showed significantly faster phosphocreatine level recovery following exercise and levels of both muscle PH and power were both sustained at a higher level- indicating a decreased rate of ATP formed through anaerobic metabolism.

-Other plasma and muscle changes following exercise with CM supplementation include higher levels of insulin; more efficient use of branch chain amino acids during exercise; and facilitation of greater increases of growth hormone(21).
+Other plasma and muscle changes following exercise with CM supplementation include higher levels of insulin; more efficient use of branched-chain amino acids during exercise; and facilitation of greater increases of growth hormone(21).

 Citrulline Malate | Performance benefits

-For example: measurement of muscle waste products produced during intense cycling demonstrate that levels of ammonia and lactate are cleared from the blood quicker in a population who supplement with CM(22-23).
-However, we can only postulate on these results as to whether this actually allowed improved performance.
+For example: measurement of muscle waste products produced during intense cycling demonstrates that levels of ammonia and lactate are cleared from the blood quicker in a population who supplement with CM(22-23).
+However, we can only assume, based on these results, as to whether this actually allowed improved performance.

 Thankfully, some researchers have done just that(24).
-A trial across 6 gym facilities assessed (via non-invasive means) parameters of muscular performance.
+A trial across 6 gym facilities assessed (via non-invasive means) variables of muscular performance.

-Also in the last year a BSc thesis was published at the University of Arkansas where the researchers utilised a randomised, double-blind, crossover design of 14 female subjects performing a programme of both upper and lower body resistance exercises at 80% 1RM(26).
+A BSc thesis was also published at the University of Arkansas where the researchers studied 14 females performing a programme of both upper and lower body resistance exercises at 80% 1RM(26).